What you’re getting yourself into: 1300 words (4-6 minutes read time), plus a 6-minute video tutorial

 This is a great way to improve circulation and get the hips moving after the stretching you did in the last 5 moves.

-Hip Mobility Exercise #7 – Squatting Internal Rotations
+Hip Flexibility Exercise #7 – Squatting Internal Rotations

 This is another dynamic movement like the traveling butterfly, which I’ve put toward the end to encourage blood flow and circulation after all the previous stretches.